Courseiva

 Why this answer

-Option D is wrong because disabling ongoing replication would cause data loss.
+Option D is wrong because disabling ongoing replication would result in data loss and does not meet the minimal downtime requirement.

 Multi-Selectmedium